nlukic97/uteam-api/README.md

 - Express API project using Typescript

 ## API routes:

 `/*` - wildcard (any url request) - returns this JSON object:

     {
         status:200,
         message:'OK'
     }

 ---

 ## Development

+Please install the following plugins on your vsCode:

+- Prettier - Code formatter
+- ESlint

-For development, clone the repository and run:
+Next, clone the repository, open it in the command line and run:

     npm install